e-lie/hugo_cursus_janvier2020/content/01 - Linux et Bash/0-init-slides.md

 ---
 title: Introduction à Linux
+weight: 1
 ---

 # Introduction à Linux

-_Become a Command Line Padawan in five days!_
+_Become a Command Line padawan in one day!_

 ---